MasterGodzilla/Memory-System/README.md

 - Create the memory/ directory structure
 - Adapt templates with your project's terminology
 - Set up the complete three-tier system
+- Optionally discover and migrate scattered .md files into the memory structure

 ## Overview